Luis-Conti/Udacity-Data-Scientist/Recommendation-Engines-IBM/README.md

 # Recommendation Engines IBM
 ## Project motivation
 The aim of this project is to develop different recommendation engines to provide users different articles they may have interest in.
-A real case study has been developed, using data from IBM.
+A real case study has been developed, using data from [IBM Watson](https://dataplatform.cloud.ibm.com/home?context=wdp).
 Different solutions have been discussed:

 * Rank-based recommendations
 * Content-based recommendations